 The government has implemented a series of reforms that have provided longterm stability in the economy.
-Also, and equally important, the current government has chosen not to alter regulatory frameworks which might jeopardize stability, for instance labor market regulations.
+Also, and equally important, previous governments have chosen not to alter regulatory frameworks which might jeopardize stability, for instance labor market regulations.

 Most economic indicators on Sweden look good.
 This is particularly the case with international competitiveness.
-However, inflation is comparatively high, especially given the low interest rate, and unemployment is also comparatively high, at least higher than could be expected from the hitherto Swedish full employment in Europe.
+All is not well, however.
+The National Bank of Sweden, fearing deflatationist tendencies in the economy, lowered its "steering interest rate" to an unprecedented zero percent in late October, 2014.
+Unemployment also remains comparatively high, at least higher than could be expected from the hitherto Swedish full employment in Europe.
+There are also fears (as mentioned recently in an IMF report) of an emerging bubble economy in the real estate market.